a review of Sin And Punishment: Successor To The Sky ã€Žç½ªã¨ç½° å®‡å®™ã®å¾Œç¶™è€… ã€tsumi to batsu: sora no koukeisha (japanese title)

 Why is this?
 Why would you want a sequel to Sin and Punishment?
 Isn’t it nutty enough over there by itself?
 What could any sequel possibly add to that?

 The buzz surrounding Sin and Punishment 2 was so subaudible that it managed to completely slip under our radar and be released at a time when we literally had no idea it was even more than a quarter developed, much less near-complete with a release date announced, much less actually released.
 There it was, on a shelf, next to Bayonetta, in the New Games section, on October 29th, 2009.
 We confess: we were at the store to buy Bayonetta.
-We did buy it, and we hate it.
-Fuck that game.
-Fuck Weekly Famitsu for giving it a perfect score.
-Fuck Japan for letting this shit happen, and for ignoring Sin and Punishment 2.
+We did buy it, and we hate it. heck that game. heck Weekly Famitsu for giving it a perfect score. heck Japan for letting this stuff happen, and for ignoring Sin and Punishment 2.
 The game opens with a title card in English: “In a world of light and darkness, where perception is reality”.
-What the fuck does that mean?
+What the heck does that mean?
 “Where perception is reality”?
 Did anyone actually apply any brainpower, there?

 ACTUALLY TALKING ABOUT THE GAME NOW